hazymorning/origami_weather/README.md

 ## Examples

-These are just starting points.
-Almost anything in these layouts can be changed or combined.
+This is the default card you get when you add it.
+Almost anything in this layout can be changed or combined differently.

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/74d4a14d-3973-418b-a4a2-6254094b0a9b" />